Spearhead Traverse - Whistler

 A stunning high level U-shaped ski traverse linking Blackcomb and Whistler Mountains via a series of glaciers, summits and mountain passes.
 It has been described as a classic Canadian Ski Mountaineering objective and has often been compared to, in quality, the world famous Haute Route.

-All superlatives aside, here is what you really need to know about the Spearhead Traverse: 35 km, 13 wild glaciers, 11 mountain passes, jaw-dropping views, deep pristine snow and almost all of it is exclusively in alpine territory.
-For our visitors this by far the best way to ski tour the Whistler Backcountry and for the locals, well, you can't really call yourself a Coast Mountain Skier until you have done the Spearhead Traverse.
+All superlatives aside, here is what you really need to know about the Spearhead Traverse: 35 km, 13 wild glaciers, 11 mountain passes, jaw-dropping views, deep pristine snow and almost all of it is in alpine territory.
+For our visitors this is by far the best way to ski tour the Whistler Backcountry and for the locals, well, you can't really call yourself a Coast Mountain Skier until you have done the Spearhead Traverse.

 Length: 3 Days

 Elevations: 1300m - 2600m